IoT Protocols: Making IoT Data Communication Seamless

 • IoT protocols by definition and vision

-• IoT protocols connection models
+• IoT protocol connection models

 • 1.
 Device-to-device